- Published on

 }

-Goal: Create unit tests for components/Counter.tsx using React Testing Library.
+Goal: Create comprehensive tests for components/Counter.tsx

 // __tests__/Counter.test.tsx